-Create the control report from the menu Account1 → Enhanced statement with groups → Yearly report compared to budget.
+Create the control report from the menu Report → Enhanced statement with groups → Yearly report compared to Budget.

 Also in this case, if you want to have a more precise and targeted view, you can create reports with the monthly subdivision, which also include the difference between the balance and budget of each month.
 This gives you an overview of the months in which you had the most financial difficulties and those in which you saved the most.